jsittner/hassio-addons/trilliumnext/README.md

 1. [Add my Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install this add-on.
 1. Click the `Save` button to store your configuration.
-1. Start the add-on.
-It will fail, that is ok
+1. Start the add-on, it will fail.
-1. ssh in to your home assistant and run `chmod 777 /2effc9b9/trilliumnext`
+1. Then ssh to your home assistant and run `chmod 777 /addon_configs/2b36e01f_triliumnext`
 1. Start the add-on.
 1. Check the logs of the add-on to see if everything went well.
 1. Go to your local homeassistant IP:port admin port or ingress.